Azure/Industrial-IoT/docs/howto-deploy-microservices.md

 **WARNING**:  NEVER continue without Authentication.
 If you choose to do so, anyone can access your OPC Device Management endpoints from the Internet unauthenticated.
 You can always choose the ["local" deployment option](howto-deploy-dependencies.md) to kick the tires.

-## Deploy an all-in-one Industrial IoT Services Demo
+## Deploy an all-in-one Industrial IoT Microservices Demo

-Instead of just the services and dependencies you can also deploy an all-in-one demo.
-The all in one demo contains 3 OPC UA servers, the OPC Twin module, and all micro services as well as a sample Web Application.
+Instead of just the Microservices and dependencies you can also deploy an all-in-one demo.
+The all in one demo contains 3 OPC UA servers, the OPC Twin module, and all Microservices as well as a sample Web Application.
 It is intended for demonstration purposes.

 1. Make sure you have a clone of the repository (see above).
 Open a command prompt or terminal in the  root of the repository and run: